Tony worked across Saudi Arabia in Riyadh, Al-Khobar and Jeddah, where he met his wife who has worked there for twelve years.

 Don't Leave Home Without ID

 You have to carry your passport/visa with you at all times unless you have your residency card (Iqama).
 Once you have your Iqama, you must keep it with you at all times.
-If you get stopped with no valid ID you will be treated like an illegal and taken off to jail.
+If you get stopped with no valid ID, you will be treated like an illegal and will be taken to jail.
 Most of the police officers do not speak (or choose not to speak) English and will not generally be helpful.

-Muslims pray 5 times per day.
-Here in Saudi Arabia everything stops and shuts down for prayer, which lasts 20-30 minutes each time.
+Muslims pray five times per day.
+Here in Saudi Arabia, everything stops and shuts down for prayer, which lasts 20-30 minutes each time.
 So if you are going out, check the prayer times before you leave or you will end up waiting.
 You will know when it is prayer time as every mosque will start its call for prayer.
-The first compound I stayed in had 4 mosques nearby, one just off each wall.
-The call for prayer begins at dawn—if you are a light sleeper this will be when you get up every day.
+The first compound I stayed in had four mosques nearby, one just off each wall.
+The call for prayer begins at dawn.
+If you are a light sleeper, this will be when you get up every day.